John-Limb/Ansible-Lab-Automation/README.md

 ## :handshake:&nbsp; Thanks
-I learned a lot from the people that have shared their clusters over at [awesome-home-kubernetes](https://github.com/k8s-at-home/awesome-home-kubernetes) and from the [k8s@home discord channel](https://discord.gg/DNCynrJ).
+I learned a lot from the people over @ [awesome-home-kubernetes](https://github.com/k8s-at-home/awesome-home-kubernetes) and from the [k8s@home discord channel](https://discord.gg/DNCynrJ).